baselatalla/reading-notes/README.md

 There are so many text editors for many purposes as well, some of it comes with the operation System {Notpad, MS Word, ..} and others can be download from the internet {Brackets, Coda 2,..}.

-Coding using normal text editors are difficult so they came up with editors called code editors Which is may be a stand-alone program or part of an integrated development environment (IDE).
+Coding using normal text editors are difficult so they came up with editors called code editors.
+Which is may be a stand-alone program or part of an integrated development environment (IDE).
 They make writing and reading the source code easier by differentiating the elements and routines so programmers can more easily look at their code.